humansdotai/docs-humans/learn/faq.md

 ### What does it mean to stake or delegate?

-Staking is the process of committing your HEART tokens to running a validator, thus further decentralizing the network.
+Staking is the process of committing your HEART tokens to run a validator, thus further decentralizing the network.
 The Humans Zone is a public Proof-Of-Stake (PoS) blockchain, meaning that the weight of validators is determined by the amount of staking tokens (HEART) bonded as collateral.

 These HEART tokens can be self-delegated directly by the validator or delegated to the validator by other HEART holders.
 Validators participate in consensus and commit new blocks to the chain.